erikrose/nose-progressive/README.rst

 Version History
 ===============

+0.6.1
+  * Fix a crash triggered by a test having no defined module. --failed should always work now.

 0.6
   * Major refactoring. nose-progressive now has its own testrunner and test result class.
 This makes it fully compatible with the ``capture`` plugin